davidcavazos/predictive-maintenance/README.md

 Please follow the [data-generator.ipynb](https://colab.research.google.com/github/davidcavazos/predictive-maintenance/blob/master/data-generator.ipynb) interactive notebook.
 This notebook will go through all the steps and explanations on how to create the datasets, upload them to BigQuery, and train the BigQuery ML model.

-## Deploying to App Engine
+## Running the app

-Once you have the data, you can now deploy the applications
+Once you have the data, you can now run the applications

+To run the app, you have two options: to run it on Google Cloud, or to run it locally.

+Running locally is only recommended for development and testing.
+It won't be available to anyone outside your own local computer, and it won't run very fast.

+It is recommended to run on Google Cloud once you are happy with your results.
+It will run globally and accessible to anyone on the Internet.

+## Option A: Deploying to App Engine

+Deploying will take a couple minutes, but after that the application will autoscale to match the current load of the application.

 ```sh
 # Deploy the servr with the BigQuery integration.